Chairman of the Board and Chief Executive Officer | Read more

 Former Vice President and Chief Information Officer, Harvard University

 Ms. Margulies has been a director of Henry Schein, Inc. since 2018.
 She served as Vice President and University Chief Information Officer at Harvard University from 2010 to 2021 and was responsible for information technology strategy, policies, and services that support the University’s mission of teaching, learning, and research.
 She also led Harvard University Information Technology (HUIT), which provides IT services to 30,000 educators, students, and staff and oversees a $200 million budget and 700 staff.

 Before returning to Harvard, where she had been Assistant Provost and Executive Director for Information Systems in the late 1990s, Ms. Margulies was Assistant Secretary for Information Technology and CIO for the Commonwealth of Massachusetts.
 In this capacity, she developed and implemented a statewide strategic plan for IT and oversaw consolidation of a vast patchwork of agency IT organizations, operations, data centers, and networks into a coherent statewide structure.
 Prior to her service with the Commonwealth, Ms. Margulies was founding Executive Director of Massachusetts Institute of Technology’s OpenCourseWare, the institution’s internationally acclaimed initiative to publish the teaching materials for their entire curriculum openly and freely over the Internet.

 As a member of the Massachusetts Technology Collaborative Board (a quasi-state agency overseeing economic development in the Commonwealth), Ms. Margulies participated in the Governor’s Trade mission to Israel to recruit cybersecurity companies to Massachusetts.
 She has also been recognized as the 2015 Boston CIO Leader of the Year by the Boston Business Journal along with the Boston CIO Leadership Association and, in 2017, was named by IDG Enterprises to the 2017 CIO Hall of Fame in CIP Magazine.

-Former Chief Financial Officer of United Parcel Service, Inc.
+Former Chief Financial Officer, United Parcel Service, Inc.